 Aside from acute cholecystitis, other conditions may lead to gallbladder rupture and perforation:

 Gas in gallstones, more commonly known as the “Mercedes-Benz sign”, is actually not a gallbladder disease.
 Rather, it is a characteristic of gallstones sometimes discovered on an abdominal radiograph or CT scan.
 It is called such because it is a gallstone fissure that appears in a star-shaped pattern mimicking the famous logo.
 Cracks occur in about 50% of gallstones but having nitrogen gas in these fissures is not common.
 The presence of this Mercedes-Benz sign is an indication of a rare condition called emphysematous cholecystitis or clostridial cholecystitis, an acute gallbladder infection.

 Causes and Impact of Gas in Gallstones

 The exact reason for the existence of this gas is not certain.
-However, some hypothesize that it is due to the presence of gas-forming organisms in the biliary tract.
-Others believe that it is due to the rapid deposition of crystals on the gallstone surface causing inward diffusion of gas from the surrounding fluid.
+However, some hypothesize that it is due to gas-forming organisms in the biliary tract.
+Others believe that it is due to the rapid deposition of crystals on the gallstone surface, causing inward diffusion of gas from the surrounding fluid.